billypom/200-lounge.com/public/rules/en.md

 14. If a player drops after the 1st race, their teammates can choose whether or not to find a sub for the dropped player

-15. If any players happen to be intentionally throwing, teaming, or lap-trolling and there is convincing proof, staff has the right to bestow a *-100 MMR* penalty and a *strike* on the individual in question.
+15. Players who intentionally throw, team, or lap-troll with convincing proof will receive a *-100 MMR* penalty and a *strike*.

 16. Hosts that start the room with less than 12 players, close the room for no reason, or otherwise cause unnecessary disruptions will receive *-50 MMR* and a *strike*, and may be prohibited from hosting in the future.
 In a mogi, hosts must take a 30-second clip to prove that it was unintentional (streaming archive is also allowed).
 Typing !hostban in any channel will show the list of host-banned players.